Not getting heat and noticing error code 228 from your Lennox® furnace?

 - Your furnace’s control board begins running the draft inducer blower motor.
 This drains combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.

 - When the pressure switch senses that enough air is being pulled into the burners, it closes and commands the control board to ignite the furnace.

 What Happens When a Pressure Switch Fails

-When your pressure switch isn’t functioning promptly, you’ll likely hear the fan going and the switch clicking a couple times before the furnace turns off completely.
-When a part isn’t functioning right, your furnace will turn off to protect you.
+When your pressure switch isn’t working promptly, you’ll likely hear the fan going and the switch clicking a couple times before the furnace turns off completely.
+When a part isn’t functioning right, your furnace will turn off as a safety precaution.

 Your furnace will show you something is incorrect with a red flash from its indicator light, which it uses to display error codes.
 It uses this red light to flash code, like Morse code.

 You may see quick flashes or an alternating slow flash as it passes on a fault code.

 Estimated Repair Cost for Furnace Error Code 228

 Before replacing the switch, your Aramendia Plumbing, Heating and Air Expert will look at other parts of your furnace first.
 A handful of other issues can also generate the error code, like a clogged vent or cracked hose.

 The bill to repair your furnace depends on what’s defective with it and how long it takes to fix it.